seyong2/seyong2/_posts/2022-07-18-lasso-regression.md

 print(X_train.shape, X_test.shape)
 ```

-We fit three different models to the training data; ridge, lasso and multivariate regression models.
+We fit three different models to the training data; ridge, lasso, and multivariate regression models.
 To determine the optimal $\lambda$ value for the ridge and lasso regressions, we use 10-fold cross-validation for each value of the argument, 'alphas'.
 The values that produce the smallest MSE are 1.0 and 0.4, respectively, for the ridge and lasso regression models.

 ```
 reg_ridge = RidgeCV(alphas=np.arange(0, 10, 0.1), scoring='neg_mean_squared_error', cv=10).fit(X_train, y_train)